 In order to use these converters in the PROMOTIC software it is necessary to set them up correctly.

 1. Create (or import) of certificate for OPC UA converter.

 2. Definition of connectivity of the converter to OPC UA server including the connection security setup.

-3. Setting the OPC UA server certificate as trusted in the OPC UA converter.
+3. Set the OPC UA server certificate as trusted in the OPC UA converter.

-4. Setting the OPC UA converter certificate as trusted in the OPC UA server.
+4. Set the OPC UA converter certificate as trusted in the OPC UA server.

 5. In the PROMOTIC application use OPC DA communication with OPC server that is running in the OPC UA converter.